oracle-livelabs/converged/microservices-ords-security/oauth_ords/three-legged-oauth.md

 # Protect REST API with Oauth

+## Introduction

-In this lab you will protect the an REST endpoint using OAuth.
+This lab  helps you know how to protect the an RESTful endpoint using OAuth using the ORDS server.

+Estimated Time: 30 minutes

+### Objectives

+* Create ADB-S database user and objects
+* Setup up Restful Resources
+* Protect the RESTFul resource in 3 different ways
+* Test the protected RESTFul resources

+### Prerequisites

+* Finished the Worskshop setup Lab
+* Finished the Access ORDS (Oracle REST Data Services) Server and DB Server using Bastion Lab

 ## Assumptions